df-law/TR/Regulation/29656/EN.md

 These persons shall be processed according to other provisions of the Law regarding international protection, residence or deportation, and the Directorate General shall be immediately informed.
 ##### 4
 During the investigation, information and documents may be requested from the foreigner as well as country of origin information may be utilized.
+## Part 2 - Foreigners
+### Chapter 1 - Entry into Turkey and Visas
+#### Article 5 - Entry into and exit from Turkey
+##### 1
+Entry into and exit from Turkey shall be carried out at border gates with a valid passport or documents substituting for passport.
+The Ministry shall take necessary measures to ensure that this general regulation is not implemented in a way that would prevent persons from applying for international protection at border gates.